The Best 4 Megaphones

 As a general rule, you should assume that you will need slightly more power than you’re actually likely to use.
 It is better to diminish the volume on a more powerful model than to push a less powerful one to its limits.

-Megaphones designed for indoor use (such as might be operated by a cheerleader) will be of little use outdoors or over long distances, so it really helps to have a very clear idea of what you want to use your megaphone for before attempting to purchase one.
+Megaphones designed for indoor use (such as might be operated by a cheerleader) will be of little use outdoors or over long distances, so it really helps to have a very clear idea of what you want to use it for before attempting to purchase one.

-As a final point, consider the weather conditions in which you are likely to be using your megaphone, as sound travels farther in cold weather.
+As a final point, consider the weather conditions in which you are likely to be using it in, as sound travels farther in cold weather.
 Where do you live?
 What are the average weather conditions in your area?
-Will you be using your megaphone in summer, winter or both?
+Will you be using it in summer, winter or both?
 Each of these questions is worth your consideration.

 What Features Should I be Looking for?

-As we discussed earlier, a megaphone’s shape contributes a lot to its overall performance.
+As we discussed earlier, the shape contributes a lot to its overall performance.
 A narrower horn, for instance, concentrates the sound coming out of it, allowing for greater range, while also cutting down on power usage.
 Look for an overall design that suits your particular needs.

-Portability is an important feature if you’re planning on traveling with a megaphone or using it for extended periods.
+Portability is an important feature if you’re planning on traveling with one or using it for extended periods.
 If you’re going to be carrying it around a lot, you’re going to want the most lightweight and easy-to-transport model available to you.

 The position of the handle will affect how the weight is spread across your hand.
 It’s also good to find one with a strap (this can make it easier to hold and carry).